Woman encourages New York Giants to change policy requiring tickets for babies

 "They are one of five teams left in the whole NFL that don't have a family friendly policy," Bartee said.

-The Giants have released a statement, saying they are in the process of revising their long-standing policy.
+The Giants released a statement Tuesday, saying they were in the process of revising their long-standing policy.

 "We were not made aware of this particular situation until after the fact.
 We have attempted to reach out to the mother to discuss what occurred that evening, but have not yet made contact.
 In addition, we are in the process of revising our long-standing policy to bring it more in line with the policy of MetLife Stadium.
 Also, please note there is a nursing suite behind section 142 on the Plaza level.
 This suite can accommodate two people simultaneously and has comfortable chairs, a pull curtain for privacy and televisions.
 There is also a location where the Stadium will store milk for mothers that choose to pump."